Dark-to-black super accretion as a mechanism for early supermassive black hole growth: Accretion of matter and black hole growth.

-where the accretion rate is given by Eq.~\eqref{eq:freqs}.
-The equations conserve the total mass $M_{\rm BH}+M_c$ and yield in the late stages an exponential depletion of the cloud.
 We solve the system using a high accuracy explicit Runge–Kutta method (5th order with embedded 4th order) with adaptive step size, terminating the integration when the cloud mass falls below $10^{-15} M_\odot$.
 We extract the instantaneous accretion rate $\dot M_{\rm BH}$ in $M_\odot \, {\rm yr}^{-1}$.

 As an illustrative example, we consider the initial parameters $\mu = 1.73\times10^{-17}\,\mathrm{eV}$, a boson cloud mass of $M_{c} = 10^{6}\,M_{\odot}$, and a black hole seed of $M_{\rm BH}^{\rm seed}$ := $M_{\rm BH}(t=0) = 10^{3}\,M_{\odot}$.
 The initial configuration corresponds to $\mu M_{\rm BH} \sim 10^{-4}$ and an e-folding time of $t_{E} \simeq 1.4\times10^{12}\,\mathrm{yrs}$, much longer than the age of the Universe.
 Solving Eqs.~(\ref{eq:growth}), we obtain the time evolution shown in Figs.~\ref{fig2} and \ref{fig3}, where we track the black hole mass, boson cloud mass, e-folding time, the dimensionless parameter $\mu M_{\rm BH}$, and the accretion rate.
 The results show that the black hole grows extremely slowly at first: after more than $10^{8}$\,yrs, its mass has only doubled to $M_{\rm BH}\simeq 2\times10^{3}\,M_{\odot}$.
 Once the system approaches the resonant regime, however, the growth accelerates sharply, with the mass increasing from $2\times10^3$ to $4\times10^3\,M_{\odot}$ in just $\sim 10^{7}$\,yrs.
 The subsequent depletion of the boson cloud proceeds in a runaway fashion, completing almost instantaneously on cosmological scales, within $\sim 10^{6}$\,yrs.
 After that, in the span of only half a million years, the black hole attains $10^6\,M_{\odot}$.
 This runaway behavior is driven by the subsequent decrease in the e-folding time and the rise in the accretion rate (see~\cite{cardoso2022parasitic}).
 As shown in the bottom panel of Fig.~\ref{fig2}, doubling the black hole mass reduces $t_{E}$ by roughly two orders of magnitude, and another order of magnitude is lost with the next doubling.
 By the time the black hole reaches $M_{\rm BH}\sim 4000\,M_{\odot}$, the e-folding time becomes shorter than the overall evolutionary timescale ($\sim 10^{8}$\,yrs), and when $M_{\rm BH}\sim 10^4\,M_{\odot}$ the e-folding time is $t_{\rm E}\simeq1.4\times10^{7}$\,yrs, leading to an effectively exponential depletion of the boson cloud in about $10^5$ yrs.